Tuscany Bike Tour

 The cooking class begins with a toast, some of Domenico’s wine that is produced locally, though is not sold in any store.
 He explains to you that the wine is from his friend, and it is very good.
 “You try, you like,” he assures you.

 Explore the iconic Italian countryside as you ride through its gentle green hills and cypress-lined byways on the Tuscany Bike Tour.
-Climb vine-covered hills to ancient Etruscan villages.
-Discover medieval fortresses and Renaissance masterpieces and delight in a visit to our friend Vittorio Innocenti’s private cantina.
+Climb into ancient Etruscan villages perched atop vine-covered hills.
+Discover medieval fortresses and Renaissance masterpieces and stop to visit Vittorio Innocenti’s private cantina.
 You’ll never forget the scent in the air as you ride along the ridges of the Crete Senesi or the sight of Siena’s Piazza del Campo at night.
-Savor local treats like homemade pici pasta, pecorino cheese, garden-fresh bruschetta with local olive oil, and sample the finest Brunello, Super Tuscan, Vino Nobile, and Chianti Classico wines.
+Savor local treats like fresh pici pasta, pecorino cheese, and garden fresh bruschetta with local olive oil, while sampling the finest Brunello, Super Tuscan, Vino Nobile, and Chianti Classico wines.

 Tour by Day